The Ferret is committed to maintaining your privacy and collects only the minimum information we need about you to provide our services effectively.

 Automated decision making

 For example, we may analyse the responses we get to messages we send to identify people who frequently reply and people who rarely reply.
+We may try to group our audience by interest, location or contact preference, and send communications tailored to these groups.
 Similarly, we may send automated messages to people whose subscription is due to end in order to remind them that they need to renew their membership.

 We do not sell the results of these analyses to any third-party organisations.